 To rehydrate the ancient night soil, the team placed one gram of their sample into a chemical liquid solution.
 They used micro sieves, or tiny strainers to separate parasite eggs from the digested remains of the crusaders’ meals.
 They created 20 slides, and peeked into their microscopes to see what creatures the soldiers may have left behind.

 The samples revealed 118 “lemon-shaped” Trichuris trichiura eggs–a type of roundworm commonly called the whipworm–as well as 1,179 Ascaris lumbricoides, or giant roundworm, eggs.
-A control sample of non-toilet soil they tested did not contain any parasite eggs, confirming that the eggs did indeed come from the toilet, they report in the International Journal of Paleopathology
+A control sample of non-toilet soil they tested did not contain any parasite eggs, confirming that the eggs did indeed come from the toilet, they report in the International Journal of Paleopathology.

 The study of ancient parasites, whether through old bones that reveal leprosy-causing pathogens or dried up leaves that elucidate the cause of the Irish potato famine, is a thriving field.
 In this case, the long-dead parasite eggs were pooped out by the crusaders using the toilet years ago.
 These species reproduce within human bodies, and go on to infect new hosts through egg-contaminated soil or food delivered courtesy of the host.